ccc112233ccc/simbricks/README.md

 ```

 The manager creates run-scoped state under `./tmp/ubsim-run-<timestamp>-<pid>`
-inside the repository root and cleans it up automatically when the run ends.
+inside the repository root and keeps it for post-run inspection.

 ## Notes